Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - An [Arduino Pi Pico](https://fr.aliexpress.com/item/1005003928558306.html). **Be sure to select the regular/original green board with the official pinout and castellated holes ("Color: Pico Original").**
 - A [1.8 TFT SPI 128x160 display with SD card slot](https://fr.aliexpress.com/item/32964493983.html).
 Note that it is pixel perfect with the sensor, which is cool.
 Choose the red PCB one if any color choice.
 It must always come with a regular SD slot.
 Any similar one in another seller will do the job.
 - Two [4 gates bidirectionnal level shifters](https://fr.aliexpress.com/item/1005004560297038.html).
 Any similar one in another seller will do the job.
-- Some [9 pins JST ZH1.5MM connector](https://fr.aliexpress.com/item/1005006028155508.html).
+- Some [9 pins JST/ZH1.5MM connector](https://fr.aliexpress.com/item/1005006028155508.html).
 Choose Horizontal or vertical SMD, ZH1.5MM, 9P.
 The PCB was made for the vertical version but both work.
-- Some [9 pins, double head, 10 cm, JST ZH1.5MM cables](https://fr.aliexpress.com/item/1005004501408268.html).
+- Some [9 pins, double head, 10 cm, JST/ZH1.5MM cables](https://fr.aliexpress.com/item/1005004501408268.html).
 Beware, the Aliexpress models are overall crap, they tends to loose connection easily after several bending.
 In case of doubt or display bug, change the ribbon cable without hesitation.
 - Some [male and female pin headers](https://fr.aliexpress.com/item/1005002577212594.html).
 - A [DC-DC 5 volts regulator with buck boost converter](https://fr.aliexpress.com/item/32813355879.html).
 It is based on a ME2108 DC/DC converter chip.
 Due to small voltage ripples at output, it requires an extra beefy capacitor (see next parts).
 - A [2xAA battery holder with cover](https://fr.aliexpress.com/item/1005004651271276.html).
 Do not take opened ones as they are generally crap and do not hold battery correctly.